softvisio-node/core/docs/tmp.md

     -   `dirname?` <string\> Directory, where temp file will be created. **Default:** `os.tmpdir()`.
     -   `extname?` <string\> Tmp file extension.
 Must be started with the `"."`, for example `".txt"`.
     -   Other options, supported by the <File\> constructor.

+Temporary file is **not** created on file system when object is instantiated.
+Just unique file system path is generating.

 ### file.isDestroyed